justinbellamy/php-fpm-pgsql/README.md

 # php-fpm-pgsql
-Docker container for PHP with PostgreSQL and PDO enabled
+Docker container for PHP with Memcached, PostgreSQL and PDO enabled